 When we began this relationship a little over five years ago, we were two totally different people than we are now.
 We had different hopes and goals for ourselves.
 We had different hobbies, different friends, and different likes and dislikes.

+But as our relationship grew and we realized (very quickly) how seriously we felt about each other, we learned to love these differences in each other.
+So what makes OUR marriage work?1.
+We got involved in each other's hobbies.
 I never paid attention to Nascar and NFL before I developed a love for spending Sunday afternoons with Ben.
 Guess what he does on Sunday afternoons?
 If I wanted to be with him during that time, I had to sit through what I thought was boring.
 Eventually, I learned more about these sports and grew to enjoy them.
 Now we have another time that we can spend together.
+2. We fight like adults.

 No, we didn't always fight like adults.
 In fact, this is a fairly new revelation in our relationship.
 But we've gotten past the name calling and the pouting.
 We take our time to compose rational thoughts and express them in words that are patient and careful.
 Yes, these words still hurt sometimes, but they are honest and truthful.
 That's really the only way to grow.